-State to review LA police use of California gang database
+State reviews LA police use of California gang database

-LOS ANGELES (AP) — The California Department of Justice will review the Los Angeles Police Department’s records and policies regarding use of the state’s gang member database after allegations emerged that officers in an elite crime suppression team falsified records and listed innocent people as gang members, Attorney General Xavier Becerra said Monday.
+LOS ANGELES (AP) — The California Department of Justice is reviewing the Los Angeles Police Department’s records and policies regarding use of the state’s gang member database after allegations emerged that officers in an elite crime suppression team falsified records and listed innocent people as gang members, Attorney General Xavier Becerra said Monday.

-False or inaccurate data contaminates a system that is reliant on the integrity of its data, Becerra said in a statement.
+The attorney general could revoke or suspend the department’s access to the database, called CalGang.
+It is a statewide criminal intelligence compilation of 80,000 gang members and associates statewide used by local, state, federal and tribal law enforcement agencies to share information.

-At least 20 members of the police department’s Metropolitan Division are under investigation after authorities found inaccuracies on field interview cards that police officers fill out after stopping and questioning people.
+It is used by the Los Angeles Police Department more than any other agency and at least 20 members of the department’s Metropolitan Division are under investigation after authorities found inaccuracies on field interview cards that police officers fill out after stopping and questioning people.

 The department has presented the case to Los Angeles County prosecutors for possible criminal charges.